 A: Captive insurance companies can take many different forms.
 The most common types include Single-Parent Captives, Group Captives, Risk Retention Groups, Rent-a-Captives and Association Captives.
-USA Risk Group offers eight types of captives.
+USA Risk Group offers six types of captives.
 To learn more, click here.

 A: Every company or owner’s goals are different and therefore we cannot determine if a captive is right for your needs until we engage in a consultation call to review financial goals, risk management strategies and claim history.
 Schedule a consultation call here or review additional captive criteria here.

 A: Fees can vary based on structure and domicile.
 We will provide you a detailed estimate of costs as part of our evaluation and analysis process.

 A: Most lines of insurance can be written by a captive insurance company.
 Most common lines of insurance, but certainly not limited to, include workers’ compensation, auto and general liability.
 To learn more, click here.